 NASA completed a Proposed Plan identifying Sludge Removal and Off-Site Disposal as the preferred remedial alternative and final remedy for the soil, sludge, sediment, and surface water.
 This preferred alternative will address the unacceptable ecological risk to insectivorous birds and mammals from ingestion of soil invertebrates.
 There are no unacceptable human health or ecological risks associated with soil, surface water, and sediment.
 Contaminants in groundwater will be addressed in the FUDS Project 11 Main Base Remedial Investigation and NASA's ongoing investigations for per- and polyfluoroalkyl substances (PFAS).

-NASA encourages the public to review the Proposed Plan and associated technical documents below to gain a more comprehensive understanding of activities that have been conducted at the Old WWTP.
-NASA will accept comments on the Proposed Plan during a 30-day public comment period from August 19, 2022 through September 18, 2022.
-In addition, NASA, the U.S. Environmental Protection Agency, and Virginia Department of Environmental Quality will hold a public information session on August 24, 2022, to discuss the Proposed Plan at the NASA WFF Visitors Center, Wallops Island, Virginia, from 4:00 p.m. to 6:00 p.m.
+NASA accepted comments on the Proposed Plan during a 30-day public comment period from August 19, 2022 through September 18, 2022.
+In addition, NASA, the U.S. Environmental Protection Agency, and Virginia Department of Environmental Quality held a public information session on August 24, 2022, to discuss the Proposed Plan at the NASA WFF Visitors Center.

 For any questions regarding Operable Unit 06, or NASA WFF's Restoration Program, please contact:

 NASA Wallops Flight Facility

 History of the Old Wastewater Treatment Plant